 I'll be honest, I wasn't sure I would find very much.
 As you might know if you have a smartphone/tablet, there actually are a lot of ways to earn with them.
 Swagbucks is a great example of a lucrative smartphone app.
-However, this is just extra money.
-My goal for this post was to find things that have potential to pay more than just a few bucks a week.

 After doing a lot of research and digging, I have come up with a list.
 These opportunities may still not replace your day job, but hopefully they'll pay much better than surveys, cash back grocery apps, etc.

 1. Take grocery delivery requests with your smartphone

 You can sign up as a driver for Shipt to accept requests from people who need grocery orders delivered to them.
 Very flexible and a smartphone is what you use to see if work is available.